 Today’s lawyers and attorneys need to approach a trial as a game of “show and tell.”

-Psychological studies have shown that jurors will only remember a fraction of what they hear, more of what they see, and they understand best when information is presented to them both verbally and visually.
+Psychological studies have shown that jurors will only remember a fraction of what they hear and more of what they see.
+They understand best when information is presented to them both verbally and visually.
 Our brains process information much faster when it is presented to us visually versus orally or via text.

-Ultimately, incorporating visual exhibits like trial animations into the litigation process can have a very significant and powerful impact on the final outcome of the case and animation can be a key tool to help the jury ‘get the message.’
+Ultimately, incorporating visual exhibits like trial animations into the litigation process can have a powerful impact on the final outcome of the case.
+An animation can be a key tool to help the jury ‘get the message.’

 A picture is worth a thousand words…but what are your thousand words really worth?

 We live in a visual society.
 The average citizen (potential juror) spends hours in front of monitors, televisions, and mobile phones.
 It’s how we interact, learn, and respond to new information.

 Only 25% of spoken information was retained after just 3 hours.
 On the other hand, 80% of information presented in a visual and verbal way was retained in the same time frame.
 It goes hand in hand with long term memory – only 10% of spoken information will still be remembered after 3 days, but on the other hand people are more likely to recall a whopping 65% of visual and verbal information.